 Personal, Social and Health Education (PSHE)

 Our school follows the P.S.H.E.
 Association scheme of work alongside the Relationship and Sex Education programme widely used in Shropshire schools.
 Our planning, where appropriate, makes relevant links with the topics being taught to deliver lessons underpinned by the principles of a holistic education across all subjects, either through themed work or discrete teaching.
-P.S.H.E. is also linked with our school values and the teaching of the 7 Rs of being Ready, Resourceful, Responsible, Risk-taking, Resilient, Reasoning and Reflective and is therefore a fundamental part of our whole school assemblies and school ethos.
+P.S.H.E. is also linked with our school values and the teaching of our Learning Powers, such as being resilient like Albert the Armadillo, being reflective and looking for ways to self-improve like Martin and Marvin the Monkeys and learning to co-operate like Sadie the squirrel.
+The Learning Powers are a fundamental part of our whole school assemblies and school ethos.

 The purpose of the P.S.H.E. curriculum at Woodfield infant School is to equip children with the necessary skills to enable them to become responsible citizens who are able to establish and sustain meaningful and positive relationships with others.
 Through following a recognised scheme of work, the key areas of mental and physical health and wellbeing, relationships and living in the wider world, ensure that the children have the opportunity to learn the essential life skills required in order to lead a happy and healthy life whilst beginning to grasp a basic understanding of economics, including ways to manage money.